nharada1/lanyon/_posts/2020-9-20-ml-interview.md

     * How do we baseline our performance?

 #### Stage 3: The Model
+* Features (especially if not deep learning)
+    * As a human, how would I solve the problem?
+Can those be translated to features?
+    * Can I use existing feature extraction methods (e.g. Word2Vec) or do I need to create custom ones?
+    * What things would make this problem trivial if I knew them?
+    * How expensive are these features to create?
+    * Can I share features with other models?
 * Model Architecture
     * What kind of input representations might make sense?
     * What is our target output and loss function?